Goodness, what a fuss!

 Grassy knolls.
-Some people went berserk over-analyzing the situation.
-Guys: Most things are just as simple as they look, if not simpler.
+Some people went berserk overanalyzing the situation.
+Guys: Most things are as simple as they look, if not simpler.

-A favorite (e.g. with Gucci Little Piggy's Chuck Rudd) was the cryptic muttering with which I opened the March 30th edition of Radio Derb.
-"Aha!" said the amateur cryptanalysts, "Derb was signaling that he's through with National Review and about to press the plunger on his suicide vest!"
+A favorite (e.g., with Gucci Little Piggy's Chuck Rudd) was the cryptic muttering with which I opened the March 30 edition of Radio Derb.
+"A-ha!" said the amateur cryptanalysts, "Derb was signaling that he's through with National Review and about to press the plunger on his suicide vest!"

 Fiddlesticks.
-I was making an ad hoc spoof on the incident where Barack Obama left his mike on while talking with Dmitry Medvedev.
+I was making an ad hoc spoof on the incident where Barack Obama left his microphone on while talking with Dmitry Medvedev.
 That's all.

-Although, if you were to extract that sound clip and play it backwards …
+Although if you were to extract that sound clip and play it backward ….

-Christians of course thought this un-Christian; but even people commenting from no religious position thought is unkind and poor citizenship.
+Christians thought this un-Christian, but even people commenting from no religious position thought it was unkind and constituted poor citizenship.

-I'm going to do bit of "on-the-one-hand, on-the-other" havering here.
+I'm going to do a bit of "on-the-one-hand, on-the-other" havering here.
 You ready to wobble?

-On the one hand, I wish I had elaborated some on that, to the effect that in view of not-uncommon outcomes like the one I linked to, you just need to be a whole lot more wary about acting Good Samaritan when the distressed traveler is black (even, as a matter of fact, if you yourself are black).
-One can of course think of cases where you should act anyway, but in most situations, I'd still recommend double caution.
+On one hand, I wish I had elaborated some on that, to the effect that in view of not-uncommon outcomes such as the one to which I linked, you just need to be a whole lot more wary about acting the Good Samaritan when the distressed traveler is black (even if you yourself are black).
+One can think of cases where you should act anyway, but in most situations, I'd still recommend double caution.

 Statistical common sense.
-Readers, even quite friendly and intelligent ones (maybe an IWSB or two, who knows?) emailed in to say things like: "I live in a heavily black neighborhood, and things are just fine, never any trouble."
+Readers, even quite friendly and intelligent ones (maybe an IWSB or two — who knows?) emailed in to say things such as: "I live in a heavily black neighborhood, and things are just fine, never any trouble."

 Likewise, if your stretch of beach is suddenly flooded by a swarm of black people, it might be a local convention of the Association of Black Cardiologists taking a break.
 But this is not very likely.